awsdocs/aws-transfer-user-guide/doc_source/API_DescribeAgreement.md

 Required: Yes

  ** [ServerId](#API_DescribeAgreement_RequestSyntax) **   <a name="TransferFamily-DescribeAgreement-request-ServerId"></a>
-The server ID that's associated with the agreement\.
+The server identifier that's associated with the agreement\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`